Homemade Ranch Dressing – Made with Greek yogurt and herbs, this veggie dip recipe knocks the store bought stuff out of the water!

 - Greek yogurt

-- Whole milk– or use buttermilk for a creamy buttermilk ranch recipe
+- Whole milk– or use a buttermilk substitute for a creamy buttermilk ranch recipe

 - Dried chives